njenn001/seeds/Java/README.md

-# Common LISP
+# Java

-This section will cover programming principles using Java.
+This section will cover programming principles facilitated using Java.

 ## Principles